rayangendre/marigold-alpha-site/index.md

 ### Creating an Account
 To create an account on our platform, follow these simple steps:
 1. Visit our website [here](http://angular-checkmate.s3-website-us-west-2.amazonaws.com/sign-in).
-2. Click on the "Sign Up" button located in the top right corner of the homepage.
+2. Click on the "Sign Up" button
-3. Fill out the registration form with your details, including your name, email address, and practice information.
+3. Fill out the registration form with your details, including your name and email address
 4. Once you've filled out the form, click "Create Account" to complete the registration process.
-5. Check your email for a verification link, and click on it to verify your account.
+5. Check your email for a temporary password and the next steps for registration

 ### Reporting a Bug
 If you encounter any issues or bugs while using our platform, we encourage you to report them to us promptly.
 Here's how to do it: